A common question from those beginner gardeners, “Do perennials grow back each year?”

 - Natorp’s Free Planning Guide – The planning guide provides lists for perennials organized by bloom times, shade friendly, drought-friendly, etc. Take a look at the Guide!

-- Natorp’s Library & Online Store – This plant searching tool makes searching for plants simple.
+- Natorp’s Library & Online Store – Not only, do we create a guide, there is also a plant searching tool.
+It makes searching for plants simple.
 You can search with your preferences including color, bloom time, sun or shade, deer resistant, etc.

 What are some late-blooming perennials?